Chip shortages force more cuts at North American auto plants

 General Motors Co.

 Feb.
+9: GM said three North American plants will remain closed until at least mid-March, when the automaker will decide on possible restart dates for Fairfax, Kansas; Ingersoll, Ontario; and San Luis Potosi, Mexico.
+Factories in Ramos Arizpe, Mexico, and Wentzville, Missouri, have begun building vehicles without certain modules and will finish them when semiconductors become available, a company spokesman said.

-3: GM said it will close three North American plants the week of Feb.
-8. The factory in Fairfax, Kansas, makes the Cadillac XT4 crossover, and the facilities in Ingersoll, Ontario, and San Luis Potosi, Mexico, build the Chevrolet Equinox small SUV, among other models.
+Feb.
+3: GM temporarily shut down three North American plants the week of Feb.
+8. The Fairfax factory makes the Cadillac XT4 crossover, and the facilities in Ingersoll and San Luis Potosi build the Chevrolet Equinox small SUV, among other models.

 Ford Motor Co.